Q.1 [6/99] What if my

 of the dice does not match the comments?

-A. If there are exactly the right number of dice to match the
+results.
+If there are exactly the right number of dice to match the

 layout described in the comments, the dice should be read across and